 - 1. Amendment to Forum-Selection Clauses: On June 4, 2024, Law No. 14.879 was enacted, amending Brazil's Civil Procedure Code to limit parties' autonomy in choosing judicial forums.
-The law now mandates that the selected forum must have a meaningful connection to domicile or residence of one of the contracting parties or to the location pertinent to the contractual obligation.
+The law now mandates that the selected forum must have a meaningful connection to the domicile or residence of one of the contracting parties or to the location pertinent to the contractual obligation.
 This aims to curb forum shopping and may impact the enforceability of forum-selection clauses. - 2.
-Simplification of Technology Contract Registration:BPTO issued Ordinances No. 26/2023 and No. 27/2023 to simplify the registration process for technology-related contracts.
-Key changes include eliminating requirements notarization, apostille, and witness inclusion, as well as the acceptance of digital signatures without an ICP-Brasil certificate.
-These modifications aim to modernize procedures and reduce bureaucratic hurdles technology transactions. - 3.
-Alignment with OECD Transfer Pricing Standards: Law No. 14.596, enacted on June 14, 2023, revised Brazil's transfer pricing rules to align with the Organization for Economic Cooperation and Development (OECD) standards.
-Effective January 1, the law mandates application of transfer pricing rules to determine deductibility limits in technology transfer contracts, adopting the arm's length principle and eliminating pre-fixed maximum thresholds. deductibility alignment seeks to enhance Brazil's integration into the global economy affects the and structuring technology transfer agreements. - 4.
-Adoption of electronically signed contracts in Brazil: With the support 2.200-2/2001 of MP and Law 14.063/2020, driven by recognition, increased digitalization, and the growing use of platforms like DocuSign and Clicksign, the adoption of electronically signed contracts is momentum. gaining Businesses across finance, corporate, and IP sectors are increasingly relying on esignatures for efficiency and security.
+Simplification of Technology Contract Registration: BPTO issued Ordinances No. 26/2023 and No. 27/2023 to simplify the registration process for technology-related contracts.
+Key changes include eliminating requirements for notarization, apostille, and witness inclusion, as well as the acceptance of digital signatures without an ICP-Brasil certificate.
+These modifications aim to modernize procedures and reduce bureaucratic hurdles in technology transactions.

+- 3. Alignment with OECD Transfer Pricing Standards: Law No. 14.596, enacted on June 14, 2023, revised Brazil's transfer pricing rules to align with the Organization for Economic Cooperation and Development (OECD) standards.
+Effective January 1, 2024, the law mandates the application of transfer pricing rules to determine deductibility limits in technology transfer contracts, adopting the arm's length principle and eliminating pre-fixed maximum deductibility thresholds.
+This alignment seeks to enhance Brazil's integration into the global economy and affects the structuring of technology transfer agreements. - 4.
+Adoption of electronically signed contracts in Brazil: With the support of MP 2.200-2/2001 and Law 14.063/2020, driven by legal recognition, increased digitalization, and the growing use of platforms like DocuSign and Clicksign, the adoption of electronically signed contracts is gaining momentum.
+Businesses across finance, corporate, and IP sectors are increasingly relying on e-signatures for efficiency and security.
 Courts have upheld their validity, reinforcing trust in digital agreements.
 While some documents still require physical signatures, the trend is clear: electronic contracts are becoming the standard, simplifying transactions and reducing bureaucracy.